akingdom/akingdom.github.io/articles/AK_on_Jane_Austen.md

 ---

-MIT LICENSE or CC-BY.
+CC-BY LICENSE for text.
 Andrew Kingdom 2024.
-Both images created after much research and effort, generated using AI tool but the artworks are mine.
+Both images are licensable (paid) for commercial or educational publications *but* free to reproduce by individual schools in class materials with attribution; created after much research and effort, generated using AI tool but the artworks are mine.